Updated: Dec 12, 2022

-Unfortunately, there are lithium mining methods that aren’t sustainable and these could potentially emit approximately 1.05 billion tonnes of CO2 (source: Vulcan.com) if used to electrify everyone’s passenger vehicles.
-Vulcan is determined to avoid this with their Zero Carbon Lithium plan.
+Unfortunately, lithium mining methods aren’t sustainable, and these could emit approximately 1.05 billion tonnes of CO2 (source: Vulcan.com) if used to electrify everyone’s passenger vehicles.
+Vulcan is determined to avoid this with its Zero Carbon Lithium plan.
 This plan has no large open-pit mines, no large evaporation ponds, and no processing plants that run on fossil fuels.

-Vulcan’s mining model will rely on renewable geothermal energy to power the extraction of lithium and they will return the brine (salty groundwater) back into the ground for minimal environmental impact.
+Vulcan’s mining model will rely on renewable geothermal energy to power lithium extraction, and they will return the brine (salty groundwater) back into the ground for minimal environmental impact.

 Here’s the Vulcan mining process in a bit more detail:

-In order to collect lithium from brine, wells are drilled into underground reservoirs.
+To collect lithium from brine, wells are drilled into underground reservoirs.
 Hot brine travels up these wells as steam and is used to turn turbines and generate electricity.
-The brine is then transferred to a direct lithium extraction plant where the lithium is separated from the brine.
+The brine is then transferred to a direct lithium extraction plant, where the lithium is separated from the brine.
 The Brine is then returned to the reservoir for minimal environmental impact while the lithium is processed into higher concentrations before being sent to a nearby lithium plant.
 The lithium is then purified further to become battery-grade lithium for use in EVs.